80/20 Strength Training

 Second: Stronglifts has a two-week alternating schedule of which lifts you do on which day (so you have a Week A Wednesday schedule that is different from your Week B Wednesday schedule, etc), which I found disproportionately annoying – I know that sounds ridiculous, but trying to keep track of the weeks instead of knowing "it's Wednesday so I must be doing deadlifts" actually stopped me going to the gym.

 Third: I personally found Bench Press annoying in terms of setup, though it's a classic and if you enjoy it you could do it instead of Overhead Press.
-I think Bench Press is just generally less important, and I found it annoying, so I never bother with it at all.
+(I think Barbell Row is just generally less important, and I found it annoying, so I never bother with it at all).

 I think it's possible that once you max out on the 80/20 strength programme, and if you decide you want to keep going/growing, a decent next step would be to switch to the StrongLift programme.
 But if you get to that point you will most likely have far more opinions about lifting already, and you can figure out for yourself what makes sense.